JaydenMaalouf/JoystickPlugin/README.md

 This plugin has been rebuilt (almost entirely) from it's forked version.
 It was designed with Unreal in mind, rather than a generic C++ plugin - making use of Subsystems, Project Settings and more!
+The plugin is also multi-platform, supporting Linux and Windows distributions.

 # Credits